 The Fair Labor Standards Act (FLSA) requires that all employees be paid at least minimum wage for all hours worked as well as pay of at least one and one half times their regular rate of pay for all overtime hours worked over 40 hours in a workweek.
 Employees who are classified as exempt are not subject to these minimum wage or overtime requirements.

-In order to be classified as exempt, the employee must be paid on a salary basis of at least $455 per week.
+In order to be classified as exempt, the employee must be paid on a salary basis of at least $455 per week (Update: As of January 1, 2020 the new minimum weekly salary for exempt employees is $684).
 In addition, the employee’s work must meet certain duties tests as established by the Department of Labor (DOL).
 You can read more about this here.

 As a general rule, exempt employees must be paid their full weekly salary for any week in which they perform work.
 There are very few exceptions to this and very few reasons that an employer can reduce an exempt employee’s pay.
 Below is a list of the ONLY times it is lawful to deduct from an exempt employee’s payroll:

 - At the start and/or end of employment when only a partial week is worked.

 - When an employee starts their employment with an employer mid-week, you are only required to pay the employee for the days in which they work rather than the full week.
 The same goes for the end of the employee’s employment with the company if the final week of work ends in the middle of the week.

 - Absences due to personal reasons.

 - If an employee misses one or more full days of work for a personal reason (taking a vacation, participating in a school event with a child, attending to any personal matters, etc.).
 These days can be unpaid in full day increments.
 Sick time is not included as a “personal reason.”

 - Sick time when paid sick leave has been exhausted.